tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 If an AWS access key, database password, API token, or private key is pushed to a public repository, assume it has already been copied.

-Deleting the file, removing the commit, or making the repository private is cleanup.
+The natural reaction is to delete the file, remove the commit, or make the repository private.

+That is cleanup.
 It is not containment.

+Once a secret has been public, the first action is to revoke or rotate it.
+Public repositories are continuously scanned for credentials.
-Revoke or rotate the credential first.
-Rewriting Git history does not invalidate a key that still works.
+Deleting a commit does not make the secret private again, and rewriting history does not invalidate a key that still works.

 Use Git to locate the offending change: